-Drinking pomegranate is a wise way to boost heart health and prevent certain cancers, among many other impressive benefits.
+Drinking pomegranate tea is a wise way to boost your health and prevent certain cancers, among many other impressive benefits.

 What Is Pomegranate Tea?

 Pomegranate tea is a specialty tea that is brewed either with crushed pomegranate seeds, dried pomegranate flowers, or simply by adding some concentrated pomegranate juice to a regular cup of tea, such as white tea, green tea or herbal tea.
-Pomegranate tea has been prepared in some form for thousands of years since these fruits are storehouses of nutrients and antioxidants.
-They also can add a sweet bite to many different dishes and at home remedies.
+Pomegranate tea has been prepared in some form for thousands of years since pomegranates are storehouses of nutrients and antioxidants.
+They also can add a sweet bite to many different food recipes and at home remedies.
 There are a long list of health benefits associated with pomegranate green tea.

 Pomegranate Tea Benefits